 This guide to responding to tender questions also relates to PQQs, RFPs etc. If you follow these simple steps, you will improve the quality of your tender responses and your chances of winning the bid.

-These basic actions explain tender writing best practice and how to avoid making common tendering errors.
+These basic actions explain tender writing best practice when responding to tender questions and how to avoid making common tendering errors.

 Answer All the Questions

 Simply put – don’t leave any gaps.
 If you do, you cannot get marked and that means zero points / no score.

 Don’t fudge an answer – if you are not sure then ask.